Moments of Artin-Schreier L-functions: Introduction

-Proving Theorems \ref{polyn_k}, \ref{thm_absvalue}, \ref{odd1}, \ref{odd2}, and \ref{thm_ord} relies on using different techniques depending on the family or moment under consideration.
-The proofs of Theorem \ref{polyn_k}, \ref{odd1}, \ref{odd2} and \ref{thm_ord} have as starting points the relationship between the $L$-function of an Artin--Schreier curve and the $L$-function of a multiplicative character associated to each such curve, described explicitly in \cite{Ent} and \cite{EntPir}.
-However, the details vary significantly depending on the specific subfamily one is working with.
-In the case of the polynomial family, one can roughly express the $k^{\text{th}}$ moment in terms of the $k^{\text{th}}$ moment of multiplicative characters \textit{of order $p$} modulo $x^d$.
+The proofs of Theorems \ref{polyn_k} and \ref{thm_absvalue} use different techniques.
+The proof of Theorem \ref{polyn_k} has as starting point the relationship between the $L$-function of an Artin--Schreier curve and the $L$-function of a multiplicative character associated to each such curve, described explicitly in \cite{Ent} and \cite{EntPir}.
+One can roughly express the $k^{\text{th}}$ moment in terms of the $k^{\text{th}}$ moment of multiplicative characters \textit{of order $p$} modulo $x^{d+1}$.
 Computing moments of $L$-functions associated to fixed order characters is generally a difficult problem; moments of quadratic $L$-functions over function fields are relatively well-understood (see, for example, \cite{ak, Florea1,Florea2,Florea3}).
 Some partial results are known towards moments of cubic $L$-functions (see \cite{DFL}), and much less is known about higher order characters.
 However, in the case of Artin--Schreier $L$-functions, the multiplicative characters of order $p$ under consideration are modulo $x^d$, which is special.
 In this case, one can use the dichotomy exploited by Keating and Rudnick in \cite{Keating-Rudnick-moebius}, to express sums of the $k^{\text{th}}$ divisor function in arithmetic progressions in terms of short interval sums over function fields.
 One can then use strong results about the sum of the generalized divisor function in short intervals over function fields due to Sawin \cite{sawin}.
-We note that both the Artin--Schreier polynomial family and the Artin--Schreier ordinary family are expected to have unitary symmetry; hence one might expect the results in these two settings to be of similarly the same quality.
-However, one notices that in the case of the ordinary family, we only compute the first moment, while many moments are computed in the case of the polynomial family.
-This is explained by the fact that the multiplicative characters associated to the Artin--Schreier curves in these two different subfamilies have a different structure.
-In the case of the polynomial family, as mentioned before, one deals with characters modulo $x^d$ or order $p$; however, for the ordinary family, the associated characters are no longer modulo powers of $x$, so one cannot use strong results about the divisor function in short intervals.